-- Maintaining DSL levels 10% or less

-Consumption:

-- Summer peak daily demand increased 41% in the last 4 years.
+- Maintaining DSL levels 10% or less since 2018.
+Consumption: - Reduced Summer peak daily demand by 12% in the last 6 years. - ADD increased by 9% in the last 6 years.

+Steps to Meet Goals
-Continue leak detection and repair.

-· Conservation rate structure for all

-Consumption history shown on all
+- Continue leak detection and repair. - Conservation rate structure for all consumers - Consumption history shown on all water bills.

-Rooster, Lead Water Operator grilling hamburgers
+Customer receiving lunch at our Customer Appreciation 2024